 My Observations:

 This is the newer Newer vertuo machine from Nespresso, not the original Nespresso machine.
-The vertuo system has a much bigger range of coffee pods available, quite than basically the ristretto, espresso and lungo pods available for the Nespresso original – which brews it a better choice if prefer bigger cups of black coffee – Americano / long black.
+The vertuo system has a much bigger range of coffee pods available, rather than just the ristretto, espresso and lungo pods available for the Nespresso original – which makes it a better choice if prefer bigger cups of black coffee – Americano / long black.

-It’s an choice for milkies too though, coming with the Aeroccino, Nespresso’s electric milk frother – and it’s a low cost option.
+It’s an option for milkies too though, coming with the Aeroccino, Nespresso’s electric milk frother – and it’s a low cost option.

 Check Price – Amazon UK